What happens when you evaluate the NHL Draft the way you'd evaluate an occupational screening standard.

 The Framework

-In occupational health science, there is a well-established toolkit for evaluating whether a screening system actually predicts job performance.
-When an organization needs to know if its selection process identifies who will succeed, the tools are the same regardless of the domain: ROC curves, sensitivity and specificity, positive and negative predictive values, and cut-score analysis that translates continuous scores into actionable decisions.
+In occupational health science, there is a well-established toolkit for evaluating whether a screening instrument can discriminate between future successes and non-successes.
+When an organization needs to know whether a selection decision identifies who will succeed, the tools are the same regardless of domain: ROC curves, sensitivity and specificity, predictive values, and cut-point analysis that turns continuous scores into actionable decisions.

-Every June, 32 teams spend millions of dollars on scouting, analytics, Combine testing, interviews, and video analysis to rank approximately 200 young hockey players.
+Every June, 32 teams spend millions of dollars on scouting, analytics, Combine testing, interviews, and video analysis to rank roughly 200 young players.
 The output is a composite decision: your draft position.
-Pick 1 means the entire evaluation apparatus concluded you're the best prospect in the world.
-Pick 210 means it barely thinks you're worth a roster spot.
+Pick 1 means the system concluded you were the best prospect available.
+Pick 210 means it barely concluded you were worth an investment.

-The actual "tests" in this system are the individual inputs: the NHL Combine's physical assessments, junior league statistics, scouting reports, interview evaluations.
-Those individual test results are not fully public.
-But the draft position itself represents the screening decision that results from all those inputs combined.
-It's the overall hiring recommendation produced by the full assessment battery, not a single test in isolation.
+The individual “tests” inside that system are not fully public.
+But the draft position itself is the final screening decision produced by the whole assessment battery, not a single input in isolation.

 The criterion is simple: did you make it?

-We pulled every NHL draft pick from 2000 to 2016 (4,006 picks across 17 drafts, all with at least 10 years to develop), linked each to their career NHL statistics, and ran the same analysis you'd run on any occupational screening standard.
+We pulled every NHL draft pick from 2000 to 2016 (4,006 picks across 17 drafts, each with at least 10 years to develop), linked each to NHL career outcomes, and evaluated the draft position as the screening score.

 The answer is more interesting than a single number.